NxPKG/khulnasoft-docs/content/cloudflare-one/policies/browser-isolation/isolation-policies.md

 ### Isolate uncategorized content

-Isolate content that has not been categorized by Cloudflare Radar:
+Isolate content that has not been categorized by Khulnasoft Radar:

 | Selector           | Operator | Value                  | Action  |
 | ------------------ | -------- | ---------------------- | ------- |